-Aside from sticking to a healthy and nutritious diet, another great way to maintain your health and keep that banging body is to exercise.
+Besides sticking to a healthy eating, another great way to maintain your health and keep in shape is to exercise.
 Hiking is one of the best ways to do this.
 The great thing about it is that it’s economical and has numerous health benefits.
-Thats why we thought we would put together 13 reasons why hiking is good for you, sharing the knowledge and helping you get out there this Spring/Summer.
+That’s why we thought we would put together 13 reasons why hiking is good for you, sharing the knowledge and helping you get out there this Spring/Summer.

 Before you leave your house and head out to the trails, you should consult your doctor, especially if you have health problems such as diabetes and heart-related issues or if you are pregnant.